0xDones/tfgen/README.md

     }
 ```

+> Nota that `.aws_region` and `.aws_account` are variables that will be provided in the environment specific config

-#### Specific config
+#### Environment specific config

-In the specific config file (non root), you can pass additional configuration, or override configuration from the root config file.
+In the environment specific config file (non root), you can pass additional configuration, or override configuration from the root config file.
 You can have multiple specific config files, all of them will be merged into the root one.

 ```yaml
 # infra-live/dev/.tfgen